St. Peter man charged with sexual abuse

 Rosalio Anchondo, 38, was charged with felony counts of criminal sexual conduct Wednesday in Nicollet County District Court.

-A now 17-year-old girl recently told authorities Anchondo had been repeatedly raping her for multiple years, according to a court complaint.
+A girl, now 17, recently told authorities Anchondo had been repeatedly raping her for multiple years, according to a court complaint.

 The girl told police Anchondo would use the assaults as a form of punishment.
 She said he often gave her marijuana before the assaults and once gave her methamphetamine.